Chiltern Hills: Transport

 Several transport routes pass through the Chilterns in natural or human-made corridors.
-There are also over 2000 km of public footpaths in the Chilterns, including long-distance trackways such as the Icknield Way and The Ridgeway.
+There are also over 2000 km of public footpaths, including long-distance trackways such as the Icknield Way and The Ridgeway.

 The M40 motorway passes through the Chilterns in Buckinghamshire and Oxfordshire sections with a deep cutting through the Stokenchurch Gap.
 The M1 motorway crosses the Bedfordshire section near Luton.
 Other major roads include the A41 and the A413.